nanamitm/timestation/README.md

-Real time signal broadcasts are limited in geographic range and notoriously prone to interference in urban areas, so many such clocks end up never actually using their self-setting functionality. **Time Signal Emulator** may allow setting such clocks when/where a suitable signal is not otherwise available.
+Real time signal broadcasts are limited in geographic range and notoriously prone to interference in urban areas, so many such clocks end up never actually using their self-setting functionality. **Time Station Emulator** may allow setting such clocks when/where a suitable signal is not otherwise available.

 ## Features